IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/human_donor.md

 * *taxon_id* now restricted to NCBI taxonomy ids that start with NCBI:txid followed by numbers.
 Example NCBI:txid9606 for *Homo sapiens*
 * *taxon_id* replaced by organism
 * defined *sex* as required property and defaulted it to *unspecified*
+* human_donor has aliases mixin and submitted mixin removed, but still has properties for aliases and submitted due to change of basic_item mixin.
+The actual properties have not changed.